Zhao Yan, 15, Liaoning

 Zhao: What does a photographer usually do?

 Aguo: There are different kinds of photographers and our lives and work can be very different, too.
-A National Geographic kind of photographer may travel to different places, taking photos of architecture, landscapes and animals.
+A

 But fashion photographers like me, mainly do two things - commercial shoots and our own creative projects.
 The former is for making money and offering service to customers.
 The latter is for expression - we post these photos on our own social media, submit them to media outlets and contests, or hold photographic exhibitions to show them off.